 4.1.
-The Sponsor shall provide the Institution, free of charge and for the duration of the Trial, with the necessary and sufficient quantities of the pharmaceutical products relating to the Trial _______ and shall provide the other drugs provided for in the Protocol, by Ministerial Decree of 21 December 2007, Annex 1, Paragraph 3, Table I, including the drugs to be used in association or combination, whenever the object of the study relates to such an association or combination (the “Trial Drugs").
+The Sponsor shall provide the Institution, free of charge and for the duration of the Trial, with the necessary and sufficient quantities of the pharmaceutical products relating to the Trial _______ and shall provide the other drugs provided for in the Protocol (insert the list where appropriate), by Ministerial Decree of 21 December 2007, Annex 1, Paragraph 3, Table I, including the drugs to be used in association or combination, whenever the object of the study relates to such an association or combination (the “Trial Drugs").
 The Sponsor shall also provide at its own expense the supply of auxiliary medicines and the background therapy, that is, the therapeutic standard for the pathology subject of the Trial, if included, according to the Trial Protocol, in the comparison among the different therapeutic strategies being tested.
 The quantities of Trial Drugs, auxiliary medicines, and background therapy charged to the Sponsor must be adequate for the number of cases treated.
 The receipt and tracking of drugs must occur upon the batches' registration.
 Background therapies not included in the comparison therapeutic strategies remain the responsibility of the Institution.
 Sponsor also undertakes to provide, at its own expense, any other materials necessary for the execution of the Trial (the "Materials") as well as laboratory, diagnostic or monitoring tests relating to the use of the Trial Drugs or primary and secondary objectives of the Trial (from now on "Services”).

 4.2.
 In accordance with point 34 of the Helsinki Declaration and good practices on continuity of treatment, the Sponsor undertakes, where applicable, to make the medicinal product …….which is the subject of the Trial available after the end of the Trial, beyond the follow-up period, for patients who have obtained clinical benefit from it, assessed on the basis of the judgement and under the responsibility of the Principal Investigator (regardless of the applicability or not of D. M. 7 September 2017 "Regulation of the therapeutic use of medicinal product undergoing clinical trials").
 In patients with clinical benefit, the drug supply will continue until it is made available through ordinary channels of dispensation to ensure therapeutic continuity.
 Any reasons that determine an unavailability of the Sponsor to ensure therapeutic continuity must be specified in writing by the Sponsor to the Institution and be evaluated by the Ethics Committee.
 Information on whether or not the Sponsor is willing to ensure post-trial access to the drug referred to above, with the related reasons, should be made clear to participants in the trial in the informed consent documents that, in the event of reasons arising, they should be updated.